Bar/None Records

-Bar/None Records is an independent record label based in Hoboken, New Jersey.
-It was founded in 1986.
-There have been over 100 bands that have signed to Bar/None Records.
+Bar/None Records is an independent record label based in Hoboken, New Jersey,and founded in 1986.
+As of 2019, there have been over 100 bands that have signed to the label.

 Early history

 Tom Prendergast started Bar/None in early 1986 in Hoboken, New Jersey.
-Having previously worked in pirate radio, booking and promoting bands in his native Ireland, Prendergast moved to Hoboken in 1982.

 The first release on Bar/None was by Rage to Live, whose leader, Glenn Morrow, soon became a partner in the label.
 Morrow had already built a network of contacts in the alternative music community having toured nationally with his previous band, The Individuals, and had also worked in the A&R department of Warner Bros. and as the managing editor of New York Rocker magazine.
 In 2000, Prendergast left New Jersey and moved back to Ireland, sold his shares to Morrow.

-The Bar/None debut album of They Might Be Giants sold more than 100,000 copies and their follow-up, Lincoln, more than doubled those sales.

-Other artists that started on Bar/None and went on to the major record labels include Luka Bloom, Yo La Tengo (Atlantic/Matador), Freedy Johnston, They Might Be Giants (Elektra), and Tindersticks (London/PolyGram).
+Artists that started on Bar/None and went on to the major record labels include They Might Be Giants (Elektra), Yo La Tengo (Atlantic/Matador), Freedy Johnston, Luka Bloom, and Tindersticks (London/PolyGram).

 Artists (past and present)

-As of 2019, there have been over one-hundred and twenty artists signed to Bar/None Records.
+As of 2019, there have been over 120 artists signed to Bar/None Records.